mmbman/Katagiri/1984-05-14-Awakening-of-Faith-Talk-9.md

 So you are always living in nowness, constantly *now*.
 But you have to know a little bit what nowness is.

-#### 36:14

 There are two kinds of nowness.
-One is *nowness following the time process*.
-Nowness following the stream of time.
+One is *nowness following the time process*; nowness following the stream of time.
 This is the nowness you live in.
 Second, *nowness operating time*.
 You operate time.
-Do you understand?

-The first one, nowness following the steam of time, means you are already right in the middle of the stream.
+The first one, *nowness following the steam of time*, means you are already right in the middle of the stream.
 You cannot [handle] it; completely you are there.
 It’s like being on a boat.
 You cannot do anything, so you just be there, and you are just going.
 That is one characteristic of nowness.
 That’s why I say *nowness following the stream of time*.

 The second, *nowness [where] you operate time*, means you should oar the boat.
 In “Life and Death” in *Shōbōgenzō*, Dōgen Zenji explains that life is just like being on the boat, but you have to oar the boat.
 You cannot always be [just] being on the boat.
 That means you cannot always take a nap on the boat; you cannot always take a nap on the stream of time.
 You have to do something, right in the middle of the stream of time.
 That is to oar the boat.
-That means, I say, *nowness [where] you operate time*.
+That [is the meaning of], [as] I say, *nowness [where] you operate time*.
 Do you understand?
 Maybe the English is not correct, but anyway...

-So the first one, nowness following the stream of time, that is in terms of relation with the past and future.
+So the first one, *nowness following the stream of time*, that is in terms of relation with the past and future.
 And also it is continuing with...
 Can you say what kind of nowness you are living in, in relation with the past and the future?

 **Someone:** Rocking the boat, or getting off the boat?